arangodb/arangodb/CONTRIBUTING.md

 - If the modifications change any documented behavior or add new features, document the changes.
 It should be written in American English.
-  The documentation can be found in [docs repository](https://github.com/arangodb/docs#readme).
+  The documentation can be found in [docs-hugo repository](https://github.com/arangodb/docs-hugo#readme).

 - When done, run the complete test suite and make sure all tests pass.